rankjie/NodeChat/README.md

 NodeChat
 ========

-A online chatroom powered by node.js &amp; socket.io &amp; express
+An online chatroom powered by node.js &amp; socket.io &amp; express

 Tested with Node.js v0.11.1 and v0.9.7